Emergency School Closing

 • In the event the decision to close school is made after 9:30 p.m., we will not usually send out a telephone SchoolMessenger notice, as the system can sometimes take up to an hour or so to complete all calls.
 NSSEO will send out the telephone SchoolMessenger notice by 5:30 a.m. the following morning.

-• When school is closed due to inclement weather, all extracurricular programs and school meetings (except for Board meetings) are cancelled.
+• When school is closed due to inclement weather, all extracurricular programs and school meetings (except for Board meetings) are canceled.

 • It is important to remind you that Illinois School Code and NSSEO policy allows parents to call their student(s) out, as excused, in the event that NSSEO keeps schools open and, as a family, you have concerns about your child’s travel during difficult weather conditions.